codegram/futuroscope/README.md

 Futursocope is a simple library that implements futures in ruby.
 Futures are a concurrency pattern meant to help you deal with concurrency in a simple way.

+It's specially useful when working in Service Oriented Architectures where HTTP calls can take a long time and you only expect a value from them.

 [![The awesome Futuroscope park](http://europe.eurostar.com/wp-content/uploads/2011/06/Futuroscope10-59-of-107.jpg)](http://futuroscope.com)

 You can learn more about futures here in this excellent article from @jpignata: